Vishal-Bharath-Kumar/Vishal-Bharath-Kumar/README.md

 ## About Me
-### I'm Vishal Bharath Kumar, a passionate full-stack developer with expertise in building web applications.
+### I'm Vishal Bharath Kumar, a dedicated full-stack developer who is passionate about crafting web applications.
+I bring a high level of efficiency and expertise to software development, demonstrating the ability to multitask, organize, and prioritize work effectively.
+My strengths include excellent analytical, troubleshooting, and problem-solving skills.

 ## Skills
 - ## Frontend